 How to contact us if you need support

-For help, counselling and peer support just call 0330 123 1245 and you will have the choice of speaking to a counsellor or the details of a doctor advisor who you can call directly.
-These services are available to all doctors and medical students.
+Our wellbeing support services are open to all doctors and medical students.
+They’re confidential and free of charge.
+Call 0330 123 1245 and you will have the choice of speaking to a counsellor or taking the details of a doctor who you can contact for peer support.

 Our counselling service is staffed by professional telephone counsellors, 24 hours a day, seven days a week.
 All counsellors are members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.